COMPREHENSIVE GUIDE

 • Inspect your pavement for puddling after a rainstorm.
 These depressions are the most vulnerable to damage as water sits and possibly freezes.
 Top up any depressions with cold patch.
 Tamp it down with oiled plywood.
 Allow the patch to cure, then sealcoat the driveway to seal it in.

 • Keep an eye out for weeds growing out of cracks in the asphalt surface.
 These are a sign that your cracks need to be cleaned and filled to prevent damage going forward.
+Staying proactive about repairing driveway damage will help you extend the life of your pavement and protect your curb appeal.
+A few minutes each season spent repairing driveway trouble spots will save you from major resurfacing bills.

 Protecting-your-driveway-during-the-winter1